Quantum-Gravitational Backreaction in the BTZ Background from Curved Momentum Space: Introduction

 More recently, these ideas have coalesced in the framework of \emph{Born geometry}~\cite{Freidel2019}, which unifies symplectic, complex, and metric structures in phase space, providing a geometric foundation for both quantum theory and general relativity.
 Within this lineage, our model can be seen as a concrete realization of Majid’s proposal of \emph{co-gravity}~\cite{majid2015}, where curvature can reside in momentum space as a dual manifestation of quantum spacetime structure.
 Here, the AdS$_3$ momentum space not only encodes the dual to spacetime noncommutativity but also modifies classical gravitational dynamics, offering a novel semiclassical bridge between quantum geometry and curved spacetime.\\

 In our setting, the AdS geometry of momentum space is not dynamical; it is fixed by the underlying noncommutative algebra.
 We interpret this curvature as a semiclassical imprint of quantum geometry and investigate its consequences for classical gravitational observables.
-Starting with a first-order formalism based on a fuzzy $\mathbb{R}^{1,2}_\star$ spacetime, we derive an effective configuration-space action for a relativistic, spinless point particle.
-The resulting geodesic motion becomes mass-dependent, signaling a mild violation of the equivalence principle.
-Notably, in \((2+1)\)D, the Planck mass and Planck length scale differently, allowing us to capture Planck-scale effects in the classical limit \( \hbar \to 0 \) itself, without requiring \( G \to 0 \) simultaneously,holding the ratio $\frac{\hbar}{G}$ fixed.(see Appendix~A).
+Starting from a first-order formalism based on a fuzzy $\mathbb{R}^{1,2}_\star$ spacetime, we derive an effective configuration-space action for a relativistic, spinless point particle. {The resulting dynamics exhibits mass-dependent kinematical modifications; however, the spacetime trajectories remain geodesic, ensuring that the weak equivalence principle is preserved (see appendix E).} Notably, in $(2+1)$ dimensions, the Planck mass and Planck length scale differently, allowing Planck-scale effects to be captured already in the classical limit $\hbar \to 0$, without requiring $G \to 0$ simultaneously, while keeping the ratio $\hbar/G$ fixed (see Appendix~A).

 The corresponding energy-momentum tensor is then computed and used as a source in the semiclassical Einstein equations.
 Solving these yields a deformed BTZ black hole geometry \cite{carlip}, whose ADM mass, Hawking temperature, and entropy all receive corrections determined by the momentum space curvature and becomes bounded.
 We also study the impact of these corrections on the semi-classical emission process of BTZ blackholes associated with deformed ADM mass parameter.
 For this we consider, the dual effects of return time of a massless quanta , as it travels along a null geodesic back and forth, from near the horizon to $AdS_3$ boundary, stemming solely, from the curved nature of momentum space and reduction of emission mass after emission.
 These results illustrate how quantum spacetime features—encoded in the momentum space structure—can manifest as observable modifications in classical gravitational backgrounds.